tychart/BYU-CS-224-LABS/bmpFilter/bmpFilter.md

 ```

 `git` is not part of this course.
 It is just a convenient way to distribute files.
 Once the files exist on the machine, nothing else is done with git until the next lab, in which case the command `git pull` in the directory will get the new files or the repository can be cloned again in a different location.

+# The Starter Code and your Tasks

+The [bmpFilter.c](bmpFilter.c) files contains code to parse the command line options (`parseCommandLine`), read the entire file from `stdin` and store it into a `unsigned char*` array that is an exact byte-for-byte copy of the original file (`getBmpFileAsBytes`), call code to interpret the array and apply the appropriate filter (`parseHeaderAndApplyFilter`), and then write the entire array for the file to `stdout`.

+The file includes additional structure to pattern good programing style.
+The entry point is `parseHeaderAndApplyFilter`.
+The parsing extracts from the header for the image the size of the image and where it is located in the array.
+The filter problem is then decomposed into these steps:

+  1. `void applyFilterToPixelArray(unsigned char* pixelArray, int width, int height, int isGrayscale)`: iterate over each row in the pixel array calling step 2 on each one
+  2. `void applyFilterToRow(unsigned char* row, int width, int isGrayscale)`: iterate over each pixel in the row and call step 3 on each one
+  3. `void applyFilterToPixel(unsigned char* pixel, int isGrayscale)`: call the appropriate step 4 filter on each pixel
+  4. `void applyThresholdToPixel(unsigned char* pixel)` or `applyGrayscaleToPixel(unsigned char* pixel)`: write the new value of the pixel using step 5
+  5. `unsigned char getAverageIntensity(unsigned char blue, unsigned char green, unsigned char red)`: compute the average intensity of a pixel

+Notice that each function does one simple computation that is one part of what is needed to filter the image.

+**Extra Credit:** Implement an additional filter that scales down the image by 50%.

 # Bitmap Header